MoT: Modularization-of-Thought Prompting for Effective Code Generation: Introduction

-In this paper, we propose the MoT (\textbf{M}odularization \textbf{o}f \textbf{T}houghts) prompting technique for code generation.
+In this paper, we propose the MoT (\textbf{M}odularization \textbf{o}f \textbf{T}hought) prompting technique for code generation.
 MoT goes beyond traditional monolithic reasoning by introducing a structured approach that better captures the modular nature of programming problems.
 At its core, MoT constructs an MLR Graph (\textbf{M}ulti-\textbf{L}evel \textbf{R}easoning Graph), where each node represents a code task design, and each edge defines the logical dependencies between tasks.
 By providing an explicit structure of relationships and functionalities, the MLR Graph enhances LLMs’ understanding of modular code components.
 Inspired by the principle of modularization in software development, MoT decomposes complex programming problems into smaller, independent yet interdependent modules.
 These modules can be refined, adapted, and recombined, allowing for flexible composition of a coherent final solution.
-Through this modular and hierarchical approach, MoT enables LLMs to provide better solutions of programming problems.
+Through this modular and hierarchical approach, MoT enables LLMs to provide better solutions to programming problems.

-We conducted extensive experiments to evaluate MoT with two state-of-the-art LLMs (i.e., GPT-4o-mini \citep{openai2024gpt4technicalreport} and DeepSeek-R1 \citep{deepseekai2024deepseekllmscalingopensource}) on six public benchmarks.
-Our results show that MoT significantly outperforms all the compared prompting techniques with both LLMs on all six benchmarks.
+We conduct extensive experiments to evaluate MoT with two state-of-the-art LLMs (i.e., GPT-4o-mini \citep{openai2024gpt4technicalreport} and DeepSeek-R1 \citep{deepseekai2024deepseekllmscalingopensource}) on eight benchmarks, including six function-level benchmarks (HumanEval~\citep{chen2021evaluating}, HumanEval-ET~\citep{dong2023codescore}, HumanEval+~\citep{evalplus}, MBPP~\citep{austin2021program}, MBPP-ET~\citep{dong2023codescore}, and MBPP+~\citep{evalplus}), one recent contest-style code generation benchmark (LiveCodeBench~\citep{jain2024livecodebench}), and one repository-level benchmark (RAL-Bench~\citep{pan2026ral}).
+Our results show that MoT significantly outperforms all the compared prompting techniques with both LLMs on all benchmarks.
 For example, MoT achieves an average improvement of 0.03\% to 32.85\% in Pass@1 across all subjects compared to other techniques.
 The results show the effectiveness of MoT for improving code generation performance.
 Moreover, we construct two variants of MoT for the ablation study.
 The results confirm the contribution of the modularization principles and the MLR Graph prompting strategy to the overall MoT performance.
 We also conduct an experiment to analyze cost implications, demonstrating that MoT provides an effective approach to code generation.

 We summarize our contributions in this work as follows: \begin{itemize} \item We propose a novel prompting technique, called MoT, to improve the code generation performance of LLMs by incorporating the modularization principles of software development into the reasoning process.